dualbricks/dualbricks/README.md

 Stuff about me:

-- 🌱 I’m currently learning  NLP and Retrieval Augmented Generation
+- 🌱 I’m currently learning simulation and graphing techniques
 - 👯 I’m interested in Artificial Intelligence and Cyber Security
 - ⚡ Pixel Art Lover and Gamer